-1. Claims Committee:

-The Committee meets twice a month and is chaired by the Managing Director.
-The members consisted of the Chief Operating Officer, the Head of Motor Underwriting and Claims, the Head of General Business Underwriting and the Head of Corporate Services.
+- 1. Claims Committee: The Committee meets twice a month and is chaired by the Managing Director.
+The members consisted of the Executive Head Motor and General Business, the Head of Finance, the Head of Motor Underwriting and Claims, the Head of General Business Underwriting and the Head of Corporate Services.
 The Terms of Reference of the Committee include the review of motor and non-motor liability claims, the review of death claims, the review of claims reserves and the appointment of experts.
-Other officers of the Company, including the Head of Life, may be invited to attend.
+Other officers of the Company, including the Head of Life, may be invited to attend. - Asset-Liability Management Committee: The Committee meets on a quarterly basis.
+It is composed of the Managing Director, who chairs the meetings, the Head of Finance and an external member.
+The Committee is responsible for reviewing the Company's current assets and investments and identifying shortfalls or mismatches between current liabilities arising from the life products versus our investments and the return that the investments will yield.